-We study the brightening of neutral and charged dark excitons in the WSe$_2$ ML by means of in-plane magnetic field.
+We study the brightening of neutral and charged dark excitons in the WSe$_2$ ML by means of the in-plane magnetic field.
 The MLs in three dielectric environments are studied: (i) the ML encapsulated in hBN flakes, (ii) the ML deposited on hBN layer, (iii) the ML embedded between the hBN flake and the SiO$_2$/Si substrate.
 The brightening of dark excitons is found to depend on the dielectric environment.
 This effect is ascribed to the variation of the carrier concentration in the ML embedded between different surrounding media.
 Our results devoted to the relative energies of the neutral and charged dark excitons in reference to the bright ones were compared with those reported in the literature.
-Consequently, we establish a weak influence of the different dielectric environment on those energies.
+A weak influence of the different dielectric environment on those energies was observed.

 The investigated sample is composed of a WSe$_2$ ML and hBN layers that were fabricated by two-stage PDMS (polydimethylsiloxane)-based mechanical exfoliation~\cite{Gomez}.
-The WSe$_2$ ML ﬂake was placed on the SiO$_2$(90~nm)/Si substrate, which was partially covered with a thick bottom hBN layer.
-The heterostructure was partially capped with a thin top hBN ﬂake.
-As a result, three regions of the samples could be identiﬁed: hBN/WSe$_2$/hBN/SiO$_2$/Si, WSe$_2$/hBN/SiO$_2$/Si, and hBN/WSe$_2$/SiO$_2$/Si.
+The WSe$_2$ ML flake was placed on the SiO$_2$(90~nm)/Si substrate, which was partially covered with a thick bottom hBN layer.
+The heterostructure was partially capped with a thin top hBN flake.
+As a result, three regions of the samples could be identified: hBN/WSe$_2$/hBN/SiO$_2$/Si, WSe$_2$/hBN/SiO$_2$/Si, and hBN/WSe$_2$/SiO$_2$/Si.
 The optical image of the sample and the schematic representations of different sample areas are shown in Fig.~\ref{fig:fig0}.

-Micro-magneto-PL experiments were performed in the Voigt conﬁguration using a free-beam-optics arrangement in a superconducting coil producing magnetic ﬁelds up to 10~T. Samples were placed in a helium gas atmosphere at temperature of 10~K. The excitation light was focused by a single aspheric lens to a spot smaller than 2 µm.
+Micro-magneto-PL experiments were performed in the Voigt configuration using a free-beam-optics arrangement in a superconducting coil producing magnetic fields up to 10~T. The samples were placed in a helium gas atmosphere at temperature of 10~K. The excitation light was focused by a single aspheric lens to a spot smaller than 2 $\mu$m.
 The lens was mounted on the x-y-z piezoelectric stage inside the cryostat.
 The excitation light was provided by a $\lambda$=532 nm (2.33 eV) continuous wave (CW) laser diode.
-The emitted light was dispersed with a 0.5 m long monochromator and detected with a charge coupled device (CCD) camera.
+The emitted light was dispersed with a 0.5 m long monochromator and detected with a charge-coupled device (CCD) camera.